mansehajsingh/polaris-tools/polaris-synchronizer/README.md

   failure.
 The tool can be scheduled on a cron to run periodic incremental syncs.

 The tool currently supports migrating the following Polaris Management entities:
+* Optionally, Principals (with `--sync-principals` flag).
+Credentials will be different on the target instance.
+* Optionally, assignment of Principal Roles to Principals (with `--sync-principals` flag)
 * Principal roles
 * Catalogs
   * Catalog Roles
     * Assignment of Catalog Roles to Principal Roles
     * Grants

-> :warning: Polaris principals and their assignments to Principal roles are not supported for migration
-> by this tool.
-Migrating client credentials stored in Polaris is not possible nor is it secure.
-Polaris
-> principals must be manually migrated between Polaris instances.

 The tool currently supports migrating the following Iceberg entities:
 * Namespaces